-The School of Social Work, in cooperation with the College of Extended Education, offers a Bachelor of Social Work degree in Tucson.
+ASU Main.
+The School of Social Work offers this degree in Tucson.
 This program is grant-funded for a five-year period and offers a part-time curriculum designed to increase the number of trained child welfare social workers in the rural areas of Arizona.
 For more information, call 520/884-5507, extension 19.